akshitbansal-1/code-snippets/README.md

 # code-snippets
-This is a reference file for code snippets
+This is a repository for code snippets